 Ease of Attachment/Detachment

-The high pressure ABS (Air Bleed System) flip-thread chuck screws onto both Schrader and Presta valves; this was the only thread on air chuck in our test.
+The high-pressure ABS (Air Bleed System) flip-thread chuck screws onto both Schrader and Presta valves; this was the only thread on air chuck in our test.
 In theory, a thread-on chuck will last longer than the seals of a press-on chuck that repeatedly press onto a valve stem.
-The possibility of the head blowing off the valve stem during pumping is also eliminated.
+The possibility of the head-blowing off the valve stem during pumping is also eliminated.
 To accommodate different valve types, the distal anodized gold portion unthreads from the adjacent black coupling.
 The black coupling that the anodized gold ABS flip-thread chuck threads into spins freely at its attachment and is used to secure the chuck to the valve.

 Initially we were threading the chuck onto valves, holding the golden chuck in the middle, between the two ends, where the bleed valve is located.
 It was extremely difficult to thread onto the valve without accidentally pushing the button.
 We soon realized our error and began threading it onto the valve, using the coupling that receives the chuck.
 While this aids in placing the valve on the threads, it isn't much help in getting it off.
 Using the coupling to unscrew the chuck from the valve will simply unscrew the chuck from the coupling, while accidentally hitting the ABS button (when unthreading properly by the chuck itself) is nearly unavoidable.
 Not a big deal for Presta valves because the ABS button does not actually release pressure from the tire, rather just from the hose to ease removal.
 Conversely, air will be released from the tire using the ABS button with a Schrader valve.

 A Presta only, press on speed chuck is included with the pump and threads into the Presta end of the flip-thread chuck.
 Outside of our testing, we mostly used the pump with Presta valves and preferred the faster, easier attachment of the speed chuck.
 The speed chuck simply presses onto a Presta valve; there is no locking lever to secure it to the valve but surprisingly it performed flawlessly.
-When using with tubeless tires, threading and unthreading the flip-thread chuck onto the valve often caused the valve stem to sin within the rim, sometimes allowing air to escape from around the valve.
-A properly seated valve stem is as essential component of a tubeless tire system and we felt the flip-thread chuck compromised the seal.
+When used with tubeless tires, threading and unthreading the flip-thread chuck onto the valve often caused the valve stem to sink within the rim, sometimes allowing air to escape from around the valve.
+A properly seated valve stem is an essential component of a tubeless tire system and we felt the flip-thread chuck compromised the seal.

 The digital gauge on this pump is pretty slick and super easy to operate.
 There are two buttons; one to turn it on and another that toggles between psi and bar.
 This being the United States, we're guessing 99 percent of people don't state their pressure readings in bar.
 So basically, there's a power button.
 Simple enough.
 The digital display screen is 1 1/2 inches long and 5/8 inches high; it reads in whole numbers, meaning no decimal readings are given.
 When exposed to direct sunlight on hot days, the display will form a black spot that will obscure the reading.
 Removing the display from the sunlight allowed the spot to recede and the display returned to its normal appearance and function.
 Prolonged, continuous exposure could potentially have long-term damaging effects on the digital display, but this did not occur during the timeframe of our test.